 - 10.1 A serious view is taken of any drug related offence.
-The nature and quantity of the drugs, whether for personal use or supply are issues which should be considered. - 10.2 Where an applicant has any conviction for, or related to, the supply of drugs, or possession with intent to supply or connected with possession with intent to supply, a licence will not be granted until at least 10 years have elapsed since the completion of any sentence imposed.
-A licence will not normally be granted where the applicant has a conviction for an offence related to the supply of drugs and has not been free of conviction for 5 years.

-- 10.3 Where an applicant has a conviction for possession of drugs, or related to the possession of drugs, a licence will not be granted until at least five years have elapsed since the completion of any sentence imposed.
-A licence will not normally be granted where the applicant has more than one conviction for offences related to the possession of drugs and has not been free of conviction for 5 years. - 10.4 An applicant who has an isolated conviction for an offence related to the possession of drugs (other than for supply) within the last 3-5 years may be granted a licence, but consideration should be given to the nature and quantity of the drugs. - 10.45 If there is evidence of persistent drugs use, misuse or dependency a specialist medical examination (in accordance with DVLA Group 2 medical standards) may be required before the licence is granted.
-If the applicant was an addict then they would normally be required to show evidence of 5 years free from drug taking after detoxification treatment. - 10.56 A licence will not normally be granted if an applicant has more than one conviction for a drugs related offence.
+The nature and quantity of the drugs, whether for personal use or supply are issues which should be considered. - 10.2 Where an applicant has any conviction for, or related to, the supply of drugs, or possession with intent to supply or connected with possession with intent to supply, a licence will not be granted until at least 10 years have elapsed since the completion of any sentence imposed. - 10.3 Where an applicant has a conviction for possession of drugs, or related to the possession of drugs, a licence will not be granted until at least 5 years have elapsed since the completion of any sentence imposed. - 10.4 If there is evidence of persistent drugs use, misuse or dependency a specialist medical examination (in accordance with DVLA Group 2 medical standards) may be required before the licence is granted.
+If the applicant was an addict then they would normally be required to show evidence of 5 years free from drug taking after detoxification treatment. - 10.5 A licence will not normally be granted if an applicant has more than one conviction for a drugs related offence.

-11 Driving offences involving the loss of life
+11. Driving offences involving the loss of life

-11.1 A very serious view is to be taken of any applicant who has been convicted of a driving offence that resulted in the loss of life.

-Unless there are exceptional circumstances a licence will not normally be granted where the applicant has a conviction for an offence such as:

-- Causing death by dangerous driving - Causing death by careless driving while under the influence of drink or drugs - Causing death by driving: unlicensed, disqualified or uninsured - Or any similar offences (including attempted or conspiracy to commit) offences which replace the above
+- 11.1 A very serious view is to be taken of any applicant who has been convicted of a driving offence that resulted in the loss of life. - 11.2 Unless there are exceptional circumstances a licence will not normally be granted where the applicant has a conviction for an offence such as: - Causing death by dangerous driving - Causing death by careless driving while under the influence of drink or drugs - Causing death by driving: unlicensed, disqualified or uninsured - Or any similar offences (including attempted or conspiracy to commit) offences which replace the above or drugs.
+A single incident would not necessarily exclude an applicant from continuing on the regaining of their DVLA driving licence but s/he should be warned as to the significant risk to his/her licence status in the event of re-offending.
+Normally at least 7 years, after the regaining of the driving licence following a drink driving conviction should pass before an application may be considered.
+If there is any suggestion that the applicant is alcohol or drug dependent, a satisfactory special medical report must be provided before the application can be allowed to proceed.

-12 Drink driving/driving under the influence of drugs/using a mobile phone while driving
+12. Drink driving/driving under the influence of drugs/using a mobile phone while driving